 Question: Where can I look up legal words I do not understand?

-In the "Important Terms" section included as Appendix 2 of this Guide; in Black's Law Dictionary, available at any law library; or online at http://dictionary.law.com.
+In the "Important Terms" section included in the back of this Guide; in Black's Law Dictionary, available at any law library; or online at http://dictionary.law.com.

 Question: What is an appeal?